mrcavalcanti/mosaicoo/docs/sources/auth/auth-proxy.md

   htpasswd -bc htpasswd anthony password
   ```

 - Launch the httpd container using our custom httpd.conf and our htpasswd file.
-The container will listen on port 80, and we create a link to the **grafana** container so that this container can resolve the hostname **grafana** to the Grafana container’s IP address.
+The container will listen on port 80, and we create a link to the **grafana** container so that this container can resolve the hostname **grafana** to the Mosaicoo container’s IP address.

   ```bash
   docker run -i -p 80:80 --link grafana:grafana -v $(pwd)/httpd.conf:/usr/local/apache2/conf/httpd.conf -v $(pwd)/htpasswd:/tmp/htpasswd httpd:2.4